jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 When the hash function only takes into account the name and nothing else, different clients will algorithmically arrive at the use of the same resolver for the same names.
 This can be undesirable.
 When address and identity information is used alongside the name, this is no longer a problem.

+Note that any hash-based distribution to a set of resolvers may or may not distribute traffic to the resolvers equally.
+For instance, a popular domain may get a lot of queries, but is just one name from the point of view of the hash.
+Further work may be needed on this.

 ## Suffix-based

 A variant of the {{namebased}} approach is that one does not consider the full name, but rather the main domain, i.e., example.com rather than www.example.com.
 To do this, one can use a public suffix list that provides information about commonly used domain names.